Agile Control System

-How can employees at all levels be empowered to make strategically meaningful decisions (in an agile manner)?
+How can employees at all levels be empowered to make strategically sound (agile) decisions?

-The world is becoming increasingly uncertain and volatile - this is not just a subjective feeling, but is also reflected in data such as the World Uncertainty Index (see figure).
-The familiar top-down way of planning and decision-making is no longer effective today.
-To cope with the increasing speed and complexity, decisions in the enterprise need to be made in an agile way.
-Today, more and more companies already rely on agile processes and projects.
-But that is not enough: in order to be able to act in a truly agile manner, agile management must also be in place for the strategic and operational decisions of the company.
+The world is becoming increasingly uncertain and volatile - this is not just a subjective feeling, but is also reflected in the data, such as the World Uncertainty Index (see figure).
+The usual way of planning and making decisions top-down is no longer effective today.
+In order to cope with the increasing speed and complexity, decisions must be made agilely in the company.
+More and more companies are already relying on agile processes and projects today.
+But that is not enough: in order to really be able to act agilely, there must also be agile control for the strategic and operational decisions of the company.

 Image title: World Uncertainty Index